How Much Independence Do You Give Your Kids During The School Year?

 Kids need to learn to do things independently of their parents.
-It’s hard to let go sometimes, but so necessary to your child’s development.
-When, how, all that depends on your child and your family’s situation – I’m not going to tell you when your kids are old enough to walk home from school like mine, as not everyone is in my situation or has kids as ready for it as I do.
+It’s hard to let go sometimes, but so necessary for your child’s development.
+When, how, all that depends on your child and your family’s situation – I’m not going to tell you when your kids are old enough to walk home from school or whatever else.
 You know your kids and your situation, so you get to decide.
 But there are plenty of other places to encourage your child to be more independent, even when you’re home.

 Working from home may in part be about being there for your kids, but it shouldn’t be about doing everything for your kids.
 Allowing them to take as much of the lesson from homework as possible is a big help.
 Don’t be afraid to help when it’s really needed, but also don’t get dragged into doing the assignment for them.

 Teaching kids to do chores well is a real pain.
-My two oldest can clean the kitchen adequately (not perfectly, but adequately) and it is such a relief to be able to tell them that it’s time to clean up in there rather than always doing it myself.
+My kids can clean the kitchen fairly well and it is such a relief to be able to tell them that it’s time to clean up in there rather than always doing it myself.

 My oldest is getting into time for herself in a big way lately, which is driving my youngest a bit up the wall, as she’d rather be with her big sister.
 While it’s something of an annoyance for her siblings, it’s very healthy for my oldest.
 She’s doing things on her own, in her own way, whether she decides to close herself up in her room or go up a tree outside.
 Who doesn’t sometimes need time to be alone with their thoughts?

 This kind of independence can take some rules.
 It’s not a great idea to allow computers or other devices that can access the internet into the kids’ bedrooms, for example.
 You can figure out rules for your family while considering both online safety and giving your kids some independence.